 Many factors contribute to the result regarding the partial effectiveness of the EBA initiative.
-For instance, we get an indication of the weak trade relationship between LDCs, as a group, and the EU by looking at the trade statistics used throughout this work.
+For instance, we get an indication of the weak trade relationship between EBA countries, as a group, and the EU by looking at the trade statistics used throughout this work.
 We find that there are very few LDCs actually exporting to the EU and this, from a technical point of view, is a source of the unsatisfactory estimations.
-This is because, whereas on one hand, EBA may have had a positive effect on an individual country, on the other hand, this effect might not be captured by a gravity equation, because the estimated parameters refer to the average impact of the EU policy in the entire set of LDCs.
-This is, of course, common to all regressions, whatever the specific focus, but in our case it is exacerbated by the massive presence of zeros in the array of exports from LDCs.
-If these arguments convince, then one possible direction for further research could be the addressing of the issues regarding the impact of EBA by carrying out country-case studies with details about the entire export structure in each economy.
+This is because, whereas on one hand, EBA may have had a positive effect on an individual country, on the other hand, this effect might not be captured by a gravity equation, because the estimated parameters refer to the average impact of the EU policy.
+This is, of course, common to all regressions whatever the subject, but in our case it is exacerbated by the massive presence of zeros in the array of margins of preference under EBA.

-From a more general point of view, the fact that only a few LDCs exported to the EU might be due to the weak supply capacity of LDCs, but it is also related to the existence of non-tariff barriers, such as transaction costs associated with RoO, administrative compliance costs and sanitary and phytosanitary standards which might reduce the effectiveness of preferential margins, especially for the smallest or poorest countries.
+From a more general point of view, the fact that only a few LDCs exported to the EU could be due to the weak supply capacity of LDCs, but it is also related to the existence of non-tariff barriers, such as transaction costs associated with the RoO, administrative compliance and sanitary and phytosanitary standards which might lessen the effectiveness of preferential margins, especially for the smallest or poorest countries.
 In particular, as Bureau et al. (2007: 196) highlighted, the main motivation for the low utilisation of preferences is that DC are unable to "match the technical, sanitary, phytosanitary and traceability requirements imposed by developed countries, and, in particular, the private standards imposed by importers and retailers".
-This is particularly true for LDCs which are often unable to satisfy the standards required by the EU private retail sector.
-Therefore, one explanation for the partial effectiveness of EBA is that private standards impede LDCs exports to the EU market even though they enjoy tariff and quota free access.
-This means that the advantages relating to the preferential treatment are counterbalanced by the costs to satisfy private standards.
-Of course, time is a crucial dimension in making compliance with such standards less burdensome than now.
-Producers in LDCs, for instance, might meet standard requirements and gain technological spillovers from participating in large vertical retail supply chains rather than continuing to sell through traditional channels, such as wholesale markets.
-Another important feature to be considered in order to understand the results of this paper is that LDCs have possibly reacted slowly to the new trade regime introduced by EBA in 2001.
-For instance they may have taken time to invest in their sectors of specialisation in order to get the advantages to export towards the EU more than before.
-If these investments have been made, their desired effects will be observable only in the medium term.
-All this helps to understand why, as this paper documents for the five products under investigation, LDCs still export so little to the EU.
+Indeed, producers in developed countries can take advantage of technology whereas producers in developing or less developed countries are often unable to satisfy the standards required by the EU private retail sector.